russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Ikigai: the story behind writing the book

-For someone who works at a comparatively large team of different experiences and backgrounds, it was evident for the interviewer that co-authoring a book may be a challenging road to walk.
+For someone who works with a comparatively large team of different experiences and backgrounds, it was evident to the interviewer that co-authoring a book may be a challenging road to walk.
 So, of course, we didn’t miss the chance to ask Hector Garcia and Francesc Miralles all about their collaboration before publishing the book.

-First, a trip to Ogimi, the village with the longest living people in the world located in Okinawa, the South of Japan, was planned.
+First, a trip to Ogimi, the village with the longest-living people in the world located in Okinawa, the South of Japan, was planned.
 More than one hundred elders were interviewed there, and their wisdom later was condensed into Ikigai: The Japanese Secret to a Long and Happy Life.
-What impressed the two writers the most is how active those centenarians are there.
+What impressed the two writers the most was how active those centenarians were there.
 They recall one particular encounter with a 100-year-old man who was impressively active, joyful, and still driving a motorcycle!
 And to Francesc Miralles and Hector Garcia, that turned out to be the most important lesson — always look forward to what’s coming.

 Memories from the shooting of a documentary with @NatGeo at Ogimi (Okinawa), the village of the longest living in the world, just one month before covid hit Japan. pic.twitter.com/KfgJLCSDcE